Sierra Vista Suites Arizona

 ZUNI - offers 190 sq ft and max capacity 25 persons

 ** Special rates can be considered for half day meetings/seminars

 ** We offer special daily rates for kids birthday parties with use of pool and light snacks.
-Packages are priced at $250 for the day to include table layout, use of pool and food to include Pizza, chips and drinks.
+Packages are for the day to include table layout, use of pool and food to include Pizza, chips and drinks.

 Sierra Suites is Your Home Base for Sierra Vista AZ Area Attractions

 Sierra Suites is the perfect location for numerous day trips across southern Arizona.

 Kartchner Caverns – 20 miles north on Hwy 90

 Living Caverns and Discovery Center.
 Exhibits include biology of Kartchner Caverns, bats and their environment, and how stalactites and stalagmites are formed.
 (520) 586-2283

 Tombstone – 16 miles east on Charleston Road